Waxing Gibbous on

 Moon after perigee

-1 day after point of perigee on 6 August 2003 at 14:06 in ♏ Scorpio.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next apogee on 19 August 2003 at 14:22 in ♉ Taurus.
+1 day since point of perigee on 6 August 2003 at 14:06 in ♏ Scorpio the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next apogee on 19 August 2003 at 14:22 in ♉ Taurus.

 Moon after descending node

-1 day after descending node on 6 August 2003 at 06:49 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 19 August 2003 at 21:08 in ♉ Taurus.
+1 day after descending node on 6 August 2003 at 06:49 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 19 August 2003 at 21:08 in ♉ Taurus.

-11 days since the previous standstill on 27 July 2003 at 03:55 in ♋ Cancer when the Moon has reached North declination of ∠26.493°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-26.553° at the point of next southern standstill on 9 August 2003 at 06:19 in ♑ Capricorn.
+11 days since the last northern standstill on 27 July 2003 at 03:55 in ♋ Cancer when the Moon has reached North declination of ∠26.493° the lunar orbit is extending southward over the next day to face maximum declination of ∠-26.553° at the point of next southern standstill on 9 August 2003 at 06:19 in ♑ Capricorn.

 In 4 days on 12 August 2003 at 04:48 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.